Key Workplace Policies & Procedures

 Vulnerable customer policy

-If the employees work with vulnerable customers/patients, a policy setting out regulatory requirements and/or reporting requirements would be beneficial.
+If the employees work with vulnerable customers/patients, a policy setting out regulatory and/or reporting requirements would be beneficial.

 If you are unsure whether a policy should cover something, it is sensible to get legal advice.